Bamboo Fabric Moves Upmarket

 Share

 When you think of bamboo, two things likely come to mind: pandas and sustainable fabric.
 But while the former is forever adorable, the latter is far from perfect.
-Is bamboo eco-friendly?

 People first started trying to make clothing out of bamboo in the 1800s, but it wasn’t until the last decade or so that it really started to hit the mainstream.
-Now, you can easily find bamboo-based knits, socks, underwear, and more.
+Now, you can easily find bamboo-based knits, socks, underwear, and much more.
 But, like any fast-growing industry, the fabric has its drawbacks.

 To state the obvious, bamboo fabric comes from the bamboo plant.
 It grows all over the world, but the biggest market is Asia Pacific, which has nearly 80 percent of the industry’s revenue share.

 China is the world’s biggest bamboo cultivator, which is unsurprising when you consider the plant’s rich and long history in the country.
-(Its usage for things like weaponry and housing traces all the way back to the 11th century.)
+(Its use for things like weaponry and housing traces all the way back to the 11th century.)

 Bamboo forests support China's pandas and the bamboo fabric industry

-Bamboo forests support China’s pandas and the bamboo fabric industry |Maurits Bausenhart, Unsplash
+Bamboo forests support China’s pandas and the bamboo fabric industry | Photo courtesy Maurits Bausenhart

 Bamboo is inherently a sustainable plant; when you chop it down, it grows back rapidly, which means it’s a renewable resource.
 It also sequesters carbon.
 Research suggests that one hectare of bamboo can absorb as much as 12 tons of carbon dioxide per year.
 The plant can also produce even more oxygen (more than 35 percent) than trees.
+(Industrial bamboo is different from panda bamboo, so you can be safe in the knowledge you’re not taking away their food source when you buy bamboo products.)

-But there are issues with bamboo cultivation.
+Despite its promises of sustainability, there are issues with bamboo cultivation.
 As the industry booms, more land is needed to grow it, which means deforestation and the creation of monoculture forests.
 This is when one species of tree (in this case, bamboo) is planted en masse, which puts pressure on the soil and biodiversity.
 It’s the key problem with palm oil plantations, for example.

 sustainable homewares